Table of Contents

 |Conic papillae (cone-shaped)||Similar to the filiform papillae|

-Normally, an adult has 32 teeth, 16 per jaw.
-They are divided into four quadrants with 8 teeth each.
-2 incisors (dentes incisivi), 1 canine (dens caninus), 2 premolars (dentes premolars), and 3 molars (dentes molares) make up one quadrant.
+Normally, an adult has 32 teeth, 16 in each jaw.
+They are divided into four quadrants with 8 teeth each: 2 incisors (dentes incisivi), 1 canine (dens caninus), 2 premolars (dentes premolars), and 3 molars (dentes molares) make up one quadrant.

-There are three major paired salivary glands, the sublingual gland, the submandibular gland, and the parotid gland.
+There are three major paired salivary glands including the sublingual gland, the submandibular gland, and the parotid gland.

 The parotid gland is the largest of the salivary glands.
 It is situated on the masseter muscle in the retromandibular fossa.
 Cranially, there is the zygomatic arch and caudally, the angle of the mandible.
 The course of the excretory duct, the parotid duct, is a popular subject in exams.
 It runs above the masseter, pierces the buccinator muscle, and opens into the area of the second molar tooth.
-The end of the parotid duct can be seen in the oral vestibule as the papilla of the parotid duct.
-The parotid gland receives parasympathetic innervation originating from the inferior salivatory nucleus, passing the otic ganglion, and finally reaching the parotid gland via the auriculotemporal nerve.
+The parotid duct ends in the oral vestibule as the papilla.
+The parotid gland receives parasympathetic innervation from the inferior salivatory nucleus, passing the otic ganglion, and finally reaching the parotid gland via the auriculotemporal nerve.

-The sublingual gland is the smallest salivary gland and is located under the tongue on the diaphragm of the mouth.
-The major sublingual duct ends in the sublingual caruncle and originates from the anterior part of the gland.
+The sublingual gland is the smallest salivary gland and is located under the tongue on the oral diaphragm.
+The major sublingual duct ends in the sublingual caruncle and originates in the anterior portion of the gland.
 The shorter minor sublingual ducts lead to the floor of the oral cavity.
-The facial nerve, which innervates the sublingual and the submandibular glands, arises from the superior salivatory nucleus.
+The facial nerve, which innervates the sublingual and submandibular glands, arises in the superior salivatory nucleus.